 Native American Baby Names: The Warning

-On a weekly basis, we receive mail from some teenaged girl (or occasionally boy) explaining that their parents gave them a Native American name and
+On a weekly basis, we receive mail from some teenage girl (or occasionally boy) explaining that their parents gave them a Native American name and

 they now want to confirm the name's meaning or learn what tribe it comes from.
 The only problem is that the name in question is rarely Native American,

-in some generic "Native American" language.
-Think about it: if these were real Native American names, why would no one even have any idea which language
+"Native American" language.
+Think about it: if these were real Native American names, why would no one even have any idea

-they are supposed to be in?
-And then there are still other names that were invented by white writers of old Westerns, romance novels, fantasy
+which language they are supposed to be in?
+And then there are still other names that were invented by white writers of old Westerns,

 So please, whatever you choose to name your new babies, DON'T just pick a name randomly off a list of "American Indian baby

-explanations about some of the most common incorrectly translated
+some of the most common incorrectly translated Indian baby names

-Indian names we get email about, to help you separate some of the wheat from the chaff.
-If you've fallen in love with a
+we get email about, to help you separate some of the wheat from the chaff.
+If you've fallen in love with a Native American baby name

 On a related topic, I should also note that there has been a recent trend towards giving white children the names of Indian tribes as first names

-(Dakota, Cheyenne, Chippewa, etc.) I'd recommend against this, though, for two reasons: first, many Native Americans find the practice culturally
+(Dakota, Cheyenne, Chippewa, etc.) This isn't necessarily the best idea, for two reasons: first, some Native Americans find the

-practically speaking, the names of Indian tribes tend to have meanings that would strike most Americans as odd.
-Dakota, for example, is a plural noun--it's
+Second, the names of Indian tribes tend to have meanings that aren't that appropriate for a child's name.

 Native American Baby Names: The Explanation